Have you ever had that feeling of being overwhelmed? A simple task such as having a conversation suddenly becoming too much for you?

 Stress can become chronic, leaving the sufferer in what is known as a permanent state of physiological arousal.
 This is when the body suffers from stress so frequently the nervous system is unable to respond.

-online poll by YouGov in 2018, 74% of people felt so stressed that they were unable to cope.
+According to an online poll by YouGov in 2018, 74% of people felt so stressed that they were unable to cope.
 This shows how common stress can be in modern life, and collective awareness has never been so critical.

 One important factor in dealing with stress is community.
 Communal support is such a vital, primitive component and when this is lacking, a person can suffer from social isolation.
 Feeling lonely has a negative impact on mental health, and research suggests it puts the individual at increased risk of depression, anxiety, low self-esteem, sleep problems and increased stress.